ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

       dsn (False, str, None)
-        Data set name of the global catalog to override the template.
+        The data set name of the global catalog to override the template.

   cics_data_sets (True, dict, None)
-    The name of the \ :literal:`SDFHLOAD`\  data set, e.g. \ :literal:`CICSTS61.CICS.SDFHLOAD`\ .
+    The name of the \ :literal:`SDFHLOAD`\  library of the CICS installation, for example, \ :literal:`CICSTS61.CICS.SDFHLOAD`\ .

-    This module uses the \ :literal:`DFHRMUTL`\  utility internally, which is found in the \ :literal:`SDFHLOAD`\  data set in the CICS installation.
+    This module uses the \ :literal:`DFHRMUTL`\  utility internally, which is found in the \ :literal:`SDFHLOAD`\  library.

     template (False, str, None)
-      Templated location of the cics install data sets.
+      The templated location of the \ :literal:`SDFHLOAD`\  library.

     sdfhload (False, str, None)
-      Location of the sdfhload data set.

-      Overrides the templated location for sdfhload.
+      The location of the \ :literal:`SDFHLOAD`\  library to override the template.

   state (True, str, None)
-    The desired state for the global catalog, which the module will aim to achieve.
+    The intended state for the global catalog, which the module will aim to achieve.

     \ :literal:`absent`\  will remove the global catalog data set entirely, if it already exists.

-    \ :literal:`initial`\  will set the autostart override record to \ :literal:`AUTOINIT`\ , creating the global catalog data set if it does not already exist.
+    \ :literal:`initial`\  will set the autostart override record to \ :literal:`AUTOINIT`\ .
+The module will create the global catalog data set if it does not already exist.

     \ :literal:`cold`\  will set an existing global catalog's autostart override record to \ :literal:`AUTOCOLD`\ .